MicrosoftDocs/machine-learning-server-docs/microsoft-r/python-reference/microsoftml/categorical_hash.md

 # required metadata
 title: "Machine Learning Categorical HashData TransformDescriptionCategorical hash transform that can be performed on data before"
 description: "Categorical hash transform that can be performed on data before"
-keywords: "transform"
+keywords: "transform, catagory, hash"
-author: "Microsoft Corporation Microsoft Technical Support"
+author: "HeidiSteen"
 manager: ""
 ms.date: ""
 ms.topic: "reference"